Seneca-BSA/bsa/docs/seh500/lab3.md

 1. Execute the code above and pay attention to what is happening in each register then record the PSR flags after each arithmetic instruction.
 Submit it as part of the lab question.

-1. Below is another example with variables and shifting.
+1. Below is another example but this time with variables and shifting.
 Although variables cannot be declared in the same way as a high-level programming language, it is possible to tell the assembler to automatically assign an address with a label and always reference it using the same label.
-Replace the code within the file with the following:
+Replace the code within the file with the following and fill in any missing information as required:

         @ Example Code 3.2